zmedelis/bosquet/README.md

 Bosquet will be invoking *OpenAI API* thus make sure to specify the correct model params including API keys.

-`llm-generate` call to the *OpenAI* will use configuration parameters specfied in that tag and reflect parameters specified by [Open AI API](https://beta.openai.com/docs/api-reference/completions).
+`llm-generate` call to the *OpenAI* will use configuration parameters specified in that tag and reflect parameters specified by [Open AI API](https://beta.openai.com/docs/api-reference/completions).
 The tag uses the same names.
 If config parameters are not used, then defaults are used.
 Note that the default model is *Ada*, in production *Davinci* would be a natural choice.

 The `impl` can be used to switch between the original openai API or thr Azure OpenAI API.
-They need different environemnt variables for authentication, see [here](https://github.com/wkok/openai-clojure)
+They need different environment variables for authentication, see [here](https://github.com/wkok/openai-clojure)

 ```clojure